6 Main Disadvantages of Using Custom Software

 Custom software is generally a project associated with high cost and is not always the best option to consider especially for medical and clinical research institutions.
 This is because there already exist numerous cheaper canned solutions which are capable of addressing a wide range of requirements and functions.

 A custom software’s design, setup and implementation always require a lot of time to arrive completion.
 This is a major disadvantage for organizations looking for short and immediate solutions.
-This particular nature of a custom software increases the probability of unforeseen complications.
+This particular nature of custom software increases the probability of unforeseen complications.

 Need for Additional Technical Proficiency